-Highland is governed by a parent Board of Directors elected from the current body of parents.
-The Parent Board has full legal responsibility for all decisions relating to the operation of the school.
-It sets and monitors the budget, makes and amends all school policies, hires and fires the director, and, in conjunction with the teachers, supports the curriculum.
+Highland Community School is governed by a parent Board of Directors elected from the current body of parents.
+The Parent Board has legal responsibility for decisions relating to the operation of the school.
+It sets and monitors the budget, makes and amends school policies, manages the director, and, in conjunction with the teachers, supports the curriculum.
 Highland’s experience demonstrates that parent governance of a school can be a critical factor in building school effectiveness.
 It is the ultimate parent involvement strategy.

-If you are a parent at Highland and interested in becoming a board member, please contact Nick Petty, Board President.
+If you are a parent at Highland and are interested in becoming a board member, please contact Rochelle Johnson-Bent, Governance Committee Chair, with questions.

 Current Parent Board of Directors